ionStici/frontend/js/async/xmlhttprequest.md

 _Note:_ These days we have better ways to make Ajax calls.

+_Note:_ The JavaScript Fetch API is an alternative to the XMLHttpRequest and they are not used simultaneously.

 The old way of doing Ajax calls: `XMLHttpRequest` function.

 ```js